Houston Cougars football: Rice

 Houston leads Rice in the series 35–12 through the 2025 season.
 The first official game between the teams was played in 1971 when Houston joined the now-defunct Southwest Conference of which Rice was also a member.
 The teams previously met in a 1946 scrimmage marking Houston's inaugural season.
 For many years the competition included an annual regular-season football game between the schools.
 The winner of the game receives the Bayou Bucket, which is a full-sized trophy with a golden bucket on top.

 Texas Tech

-Houston leads Texas Tech in the series 18–17–1 through the 2025 season.
+The series is tied 18–18–1 through the 2026 season.
 After having received an invitation in September 2021, Houston announced that they would join the Big 12 Conference on July 1, 2023, which meant that the rivalry would resume as a conference game for the first time since the breakup of the Southwest Conference.

 Baylor

-Baylor leads Houston in the series 15–14–1 through the 2024 season.
+The series is tied 15–15–1 through the 2025 season.

 Dormant Rivalries

 SMU

-Houston leads SMU in the series 22–14–1 through the 2024 season.
+Houston leads SMU in the series 22–14–1 through the 2025 season.
 Later, with the two schools moving to separate conferences due to the 2020s conference realignment — Houston to the Big 12 Conference in 2023 and SMU to the Atlantic Coast Conference in 2024 — the future of the rivalry is now dormant for the time being.